 Bowman recommends building a support system – a dietitian, a physical trainer and friends – to help meet weight-loss goals.

-Women who can’t take birth control pills should take progesterone to protect the uterus from the excess estrogen that can increase risk for uterine cancer.
-Other medications can help address other symptoms including insulin resistance, acne, excess hair and mood disorders.
+Women who can’t take birth control pills should take progesterone to protect the uterus from the excess estrogen that can increase the risk of uterine cancer.
+Other medications can help address other symptoms, including insulin resistance, acne, excess hair and mood disorders.

 Women with polycystic ovaries, who are trying to get pregnant, often run into challenges.
 A health care provider can advise individualized therapy, but other options, such as in vitro fertilization, may be necessary.